Becky139/mutts-cuts/AGILE.md

 ## Sprint 1
 - Setup repo
 - Create Django project
-- Install basic dependancies and add to requirements
+- Install basic dependencies and add to requirements
 - Create procfile to deploy to Heroku
 - Create app on Heroku
 - Link GitHub repo to Heroku app